danielbodnar/awesome-stars/README.md

 ## node

+- [sheerun/modern-node](https://github.com/sheerun/modern-node) - All-in-one development toolkit for creating node modules with Jest, Prettier, ESLint, and Standard
+- [testcontainers/testcontainers-node](https://github.com/testcontainers/testcontainers-node) - Testcontainers is a NodeJS library that supports tests, providing lightweight, throwaway instances of common databases, Selenium web browsers, or anything else that can run in a Docker container.
 - [gethomepage/homepage](https://github.com/gethomepage/homepage) - A highly customizable homepage (or startpage / application dashboard) with Docker and service API integrations.
 - [andreasbm/readme](https://github.com/andreasbm/readme) - Automatically generate a beautiful best-practice README file based on the contents of your repository
 - [reactide/reactide](https://github.com/reactide/reactide) - Reactide is the first dedicated IDE for React web application development.